Tapp Tarock: Cards

+The kings are worth 5 points, queens 4, knights 3, jacks 2, and pip cards 1.

 Rules

 The following rules for modern Tapp Tarock are based on Mayr and Sedlaczek (2001):

 Preliminaries

-The seating order and first dealer may be determined by lot.
-Dealing and play are anticlockwise.
+Seating and first dealer may be determined by lot.
+Deal and play are anticlockwise.

 Dealing

-The dealer shuffles, offer the cards to his left for cutting.
-He places the top six cards face down to the table as the talon in two crosswise packets of three before dealing 16 cards to each player, anticlockwise, in packets of four and beginning with forehand (to his right).
-If the cutter 'knocks' the dealer deals each player a packet of sixteen cards in one go.
+The dealer shuffles and offers the cards to the left for cutting.
+After the cut, the dealer places the top six cards face down on the table in two crosswise packets of three; this is the talon.
+Next, the dealer distributes 16 cards to each player, anticlockwise, in packets of four and beginning with forehand (to the right).
+If the cutter 'knocks', the dealer deals each player sixteen cards in one packet.